hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Firepower Threat Defence Devices
   - a next-generation firewall (NGFW) w/ NGIPS capabilities
   - features including site-to-site and remote access VPN, robust routing, NAT, clustering, and other optimizations in application inspection and access control
-  - site-to-site VPN
-    - access control policy used to inspect traffic coming from the users
-    - decrypted traffic is subject to Access Control policy
-    - enable `sysopt permit-vpn` option to bypass access control
-      - bypass the inspection
-      - VPN filter ACL and authorization ACL downloaded from AAA server are still applied to VPN traffic

 - Cisco Threat Intelligence Director (CTID)